 In 1921, he was appointed the first Chief Ashkenazi Rabbi of the British Mandate.

 For More: JTA article about the funeral

-An editorial from last month’s Jerusalem Post reflecting on Rav Abraham Isaac Kook on the day of the new Chief Rabbi elections in Israel
+A July 2013 editorial from Jerusalem Post reflects on Rav Abraham Isaac Kook on the day of the new Chief Rabbi elections in Israel

 The David B. Keidan Collection of Digital Images from the Central Zionist Archives at Harvard has a collection of 31 images from the funeral.